-Figure 24: Stunting and Wasting among Children under Five Years by Mother's Education, Rwanda
+Figure 26: Stunting and Wasting among Children under Five Years by Mother's Education, Uganda

 Maternal education is related to knowledge of good child care practices and to household wealth.
-In Rwanda, 35 percent of the mothers of children under five years of age have never attended school, while 55 percent have some primary education and 10 percent have a secondary or higher education.
+In Uganda, 35 percent of the mothers of children under five years of age have never attended school, while 55 percent have some primary education and 10 percent have a secondary or higher education.
 There are variations in school attendance, especially between urban and rural areas.
 In the rural areas, 38 percent of the mothers have never attended school, 57 percent have attended primary school, and only 6 percent have gone to secondary school or higher.
 In contrast, only 10 percent of the mothers in urban areas have never attended school, 50 percent have attended primary school, and 40 percent have gone to secondary school or higher.
-Outside of Kigali Ville, mothers living in Gisenyi, Cyangugu, Ruhengeri, and Kibungo regions had the highest percentage of receiving at least a secondary school education (17 percent, 12 percent, 12 percent, and 11 percent, respectively).
+Outside of Kigali Ville, the highest percentage of mothers with at least a secondary school education live in the Gisenyi, Cyangugu, Ruhengeri, and Kibungo regions (17 percent, 12 percent, 12 percent, and 11 percent, respectively).
 The percentage of mothers reporting a secondary school education is much lower in the Gikongoro (2 percent) and Kibuye (3 percent) regions.

-- Maternal education has an inverse relationship with stunting in Rwanda.
-As the level of maternal education increases, the level of stunting decreases.
-There is a 6 percentage point difference in stunting rates between children of mothers with no education and those whose mothers have a primary education, and there is a 22 percentage point difference between children of mothers with no education and those whose mothers have a secondary education or higher. - Maternal education has no statistically significant relationship with wasting in Rwanda.
+- Maternal education has an inverse relationship with stunting and wasting in Uganda.
+As the level of maternal education increases, the level of stunting and wasting decreases. - There is an 8 percentage point difference in stunting rates between children of mothers with no education and those whose mother has a primary education, and there is a 17 percentage point difference between children of mothers with no education and those whose mother has a secondary education or higher. - There is a 1 percentage point difference in wasting rates between children of mothers with no education and those whose mother has a primary education, and there is a 2 percentage point difference between children of mothers with no education and those whose mother has a secondary education or higher.

-Figure 24 Stunting and Wasting among Children under Five Years by Mother's Education, Rwanda
+Figure 26 Stunting and Wasting among Children under Five Years by Mother's Education, Uganda